dashcommunity/governance/scale_through_coops.md

-# Masternode Operator Governance Question
+# Masternode Operator (MNO) Governance Question

 ### Summary
 * This proposal is a simple **governace question** (no scope of work proposed).
-* The question seeks community guidance from masternode operators regarding **treasury scaling**.
+* The question seeks community guidance from MNOs regarding **treasury scaling**.
 * I'm asking for **5 DASH** for fee reimbursement.

 ### Question
-Do masternode owners want to fund more cooperatives for treasury scaling?
+Do MNOs want to fund more cooperatives for treasury scaling?

 ### Possible Answers
 Later sections give context for the "problem" and "solution".